isomerpages/moe-concordpri/_departments/Science/Science.md

 </tbody>
 </table>

-We are honoured to partner Dr Ashar, an A* STAR scientist, in the implementation of the following programmes for selected students.
+<p style="text-align:justify">We are honoured to partner Dr Ashar, an A* STAR scientist, in the implementation of the following programmes for selected students.

-<b>1.P6 “Meet the Scientist” career guidance talk<br>
+<p style="text-align:justify"><b>1.P6 “Meet the Scientist” career guidance talk<br>
 2.P5 Science Inquiry Project on the impact of light on photosynthesis and growth of plants using hydroponics<br>
 	3. P4 Science enrichment lesson on Electromagnets</b>
 	<br><br>